-1. Open rates will likely increase but are no longer reliable
+1. Open rates are likely increasing, but are no longer reliable

-Since Apple will begin pre-loading email data regardless of whether a user actually opened an email, email open rates will become unreliable.
-You might see your email open rates skyrocket as a result of these changes, but those won’t be actual email opens.
+Since Apple now pre-loads email data regardless of whether a user actually opened an email, email open rates are unreliable.
+You might see your email open rates skyrocket as a result of these changes, but those likely aren’t actual email opens.

-2. Click-to-open rates will likely decrease but are also unreliable
+2. Click-to-open rates are likely decreasing, but are also unreliable

-3. Open rate-powered email features will become less reliable
+3. Open rate-powered email features have become less reliable

-Some email marketing features that rely on email opens and other pixel data will become less reliable, as that data might not be available from half of email recipients.
+Some email marketing features that rely on email opens and other pixel data are now less reliable, as that data might not be available from half of your email recipients.

 Here’s how some popular email marketing features will be impacted: